My shopping cart

 In the late 1800s, Orville Gibson arrived in Kalamazoo and began designing his own range of mandolins.
 Over time, his company grew and became known as one of the world’s premier musical instrument manufacturers.
 Some of the finest guitars were built at 225 Parsons Street from 1917 to 1984.

 Several former employees wanted to continue the tradition of handcrafting beautiful, high-quality electric guitars in Kalamazoo.
 During the spring of 1985, they purchased space at the iconic factory along with its original guitar-making equipment.
-And with that, Heritage Guitars was born.
+And with that, Heritage Guitar Inc. was born.

 Our founders shared a wealth of guitar-building experience and an unwavering belief that every guitar should be as unique as the musician who plays it.
 It wasn’t long before people took notice and started bringing their stories to us — we introduced our first guitar at the 1985 NAMM show and haven’t looked back since.

 Today, we are defined by our unwavering approach to American craftsmanship and innovation.
-Our Standard Collection is a favorite among players, while our Artisan Aged Collection appeals to those seeking a vintage look and feel for their guitar.
-The bespoke experience starts at our Custom Shop, where the most remarkable guitars ever seen are made to musicians' exact specifications.
+Our Standard collection is a favorite among players, while our Artisan Aged collection appeals to those seeking a vintage look and feel for their guitar.
+The bespoke experience starts at our Custom Shop Core collection, where the most remarkable guitars ever seen are made to musicians' exact specifications.

 - Jim Deurloo